-ATTACHMENT 4 - DISTRICT OF COLUMBIA CONTRIBUTION AND SOLICITATION CERTIFICATION , am an authorized representative of , an organization in eceipt of a sub-grant from the Department of Behavioral Health valued at \$100,000.00 or more "the organiz cation").
+ATTACHMENT 4 - DISTRICT OF COLUMBIA CONTRIBUTION AND SOLICITATION CERTIFICATION

+I , am an authorized representative of , an organization in receipt of a sub-grant from the Department of Behavioral Health valued at \$100,000.00 or more ("the organization").
 Pursuant to D.C.
-Code § 1-328.15, I hereby certify under penalty of perjury o the best o f my knowledge after due diligence that: follow contr the co organization has not made a contribution or solicitation for contribution to any of the wing within one (1) year beginning on the date the contribution or solicitation for ibution was made and continuing for one (1) year after the general election for which contribution or solicitation for contribution was made, whether or not the contribution was be before the primary election: C .
-An elected District official who is or could be involved in influencing or approving the award of a grant; b .
-A candidate for elective District office who is or could be involved in influencing or approving the award; or С A political committee affiliated with a District candidate or elected District official described in subparagraphs (a) or (b).

-- 2. The organization has not made a contribution to any of the following within eighteen (18) months beginning on the date the contribution or solicitation for contribution was made and continuing for eighteen (18) months after that date: - a.
+Code § 1-328.15, I hereby certify under penalty of perjury to the best of my knowledge after due diligence that:

+- The organization has not made a contribution or solicitation for contribution to any of the following within one (1) year beginning on the date the contribution or solicitation for contribution was made and continuing for one (1) year after the general election for which the contribution or solicitation for contribution was made, whether or not the contribution was made before the primary election: - a.
+An elected District official who is or could be involved in influencing or approving the award of a grant; - b.
+A candidate for elective District office who is or could be involved in influencing or approving the award; or - c.
+A political committee affiliated with a District candidate or elected District official described in subparagraphs (a) or (b). - 2.
+The organization has not made a contribution to any of the following within eighteen (18) months beginning on the date the contribution or solicitation for contribution was made and continuing for eighteen (18) months after that date: - a.
 A constituent-service program or fund, or substantially similar entity, controlled, operated or managed by: - i.
-An elected District official who is or could be involved in influencing or approving the award of a grant;
+An elected District official who is or could be involved in influencing or approving the award of a grant; - ii.

-- ii.
 A person under the supervision, direction or control of an elected District official who is or could be involved in influencing or approving the award of a grant. - b.
 A political party; or - c.
 An entity or organization: - i.
 That a candidate or elected District official described in section 1(a), (b) or a member of his or her immediate family controls; or - ii.
-In which a candidate or elected District official described in section 1(a), (b)

-has an ownership interest of 10% or more.

-☐ Please check if this is not applicable to your orga inization.
+In which a candidate or elected District official described in section 1(a), (b) has an ownership interest of 10% or more. - □ Please check if this is not applicable to your organization.

-Signature

-Name and Title Date